Bi-Level Route Optimization and Path Planning with Hazard Exploration: Simulation and Results

 \subsection{Low-Level Path Planning}

-We use an interior-point optimization algorithm, IPOPT~\cite{ipopt}, to solve the problem described in \Cref{eq:optimization}.
+We use an interior-point optimization algorithm, IPOPT~\cite{ipopt}, to solve \Cref{eq:optimization}.
 Since IPOPT is a gradient-based optimizer, we provide the gradient of the objective function and the Jacobians of the constraints.
 These derivatives are computed using the JAX automatic differentiation library~\cite{jax2018github}.

 To initialize the optimizer, we fit a B-spline to a ``lawnmower''-style path whose total length matches the path budget.
 This path is constructed within a rectangular region whose long axis lies along the straight-line segment connecting the two nodes, and whose short axis is perpendicular to that segment.
 The rectangle is centered along the segment between the two nodes, and its width is chosen so that the total length of the resulting back-and-forth path matches the path budget.
 The ``rungs'' of the pattern sweep across the rectangle, oriented perpendicular to the line between the nodes.
 The spacing between rungs is chosen based on the agent’s sensing range; specifically, the distance at which the probability of detection drops to $10\%$.
-An example of these paths can be seen in~\Cref{fig:planned_paths}.
+An example of these paths can be seen in Figure~\ref{fig:planned_paths}(b).
 For comparison, we also evaluate unoptimized lawnmower paths of length $B_k$ as well as straight-line paths connecting the nodes. \Cref{fig:planned_paths} shows an example of each path type.
 As illustrated, the optimized paths tend to allocate more time to regions with a higher probability of containing hazards.

 We ran the same 100 random trials described in the previous subsection, placing 5, 10, and 15 known hazards in the region.
 Additionally, we placed 50 unknown hazards, according to the distribution defined in \Cref{eq:combined_prior}, using $P_h = 0.3$ and $\lambda = 0.00015$.
 We selected 0, 1, 2, or 3 pseudo-nodes for each trial and planned routes accordingly.
 For each route, we generated paths using our optimization algorithm, as well as the lawnmower and straight-line baseline methods.
 We then allow the agent to traverse the path taking measurements according to the model in Equation~\eqref{eq:measurement_model} at a frequency of $1/\Delta_s = 0.1$ seconds, and $\beta=0.002$.
 The average number of unknown hazards discovered by the agent following each path is shown in \Cref{fig:num_hazards_found}.